-The following guide highlights potential migration steps necessary during theia
+The following guide highlights potential migration steps necessary during theia upgrades discovered when adopting the framework.

-) for the most up-to-date information.
+Please see the latest version (master) for the most up-to-date information.
 Please contribute any issues you experienced when upgrading to a newer version of Theia to this document, even for previous releases.

 Builtin Extension Pack:

-extension pack you may need to include the ms-vscode.js-debug
+If you are using the eclipse-theia.builtin-extension-pack@1.79.0 extension pack you may need to include the ms-vscode.js-debug and ms-vscode.js-debug-companion plugins for JavaScript debug support.

 There was an issue when the publishing of the pack which excluded these necessary builtins.

-For example, in your application's package.json
+For example, in your application's package.json:

 "theiaPlugins": {